Let’s explore healthy snacks and real food to replace that junk food! These alternatives taste much better than their fake-food counterparts.

 Finally, the ultimate of all foods.
 Ahhh, chocolate.
-How could I ever live without you?
+How can I ever live without you?

 Chocolate is one of those deal breakers for a healthy lifestyle.
-Seriously, if I have to give up my chocolate to be healthy, it’s not happening!
+Seriously, if I must give up my chocolate to be healthy, it’s not happening!
 It’s just that important.

 Thankfully, you don’t have to give up chocolate for the sake of health.
 Just read the ingredient lists on your treat of choice – the fewer ingredients the better.
 Another good rule of thumb for chocolate is darker = healthier.

 In all transparency, this is one area I need to “clean up” in my pantry.
 I tend to just grab whatever dark chocolate chips are on sale, regardless of what emulsifying agents are added (often GMO soy derived).
 There’s a better alternative!